bruno-teixeira-araujo/bruno-teixeira-araujo.github.io/index.md

 Contains basic configuration to get you a site with:

 - Sample posts and [paginated blog index](./blog/).
-- Sample collection with Markdown and kramdown cheatsheets and [collection index](./cheatsheets).
 - Archive pages for posts grouped by year, category, and tag.
 - Demo page with the different Bootstrap components and how they look with the actual skin settings.
 - Sample 404 page.